 And it hasn’t been an accident.
 An important aspect of the Neo-New is that a general audience isn’t the goal anymore.
 In fact the idea of a general audience for anything seems antiquated; like the Burning Man festival say, or a Star Trek convention, the goal now is to attract a core group of highly motivated, highly informed people who together create a culture.
 Think of Harley riders going to Sturgis North Dakota, or world leaders going to Davos Switzerland, or Insane Clown Posse fans at the Juggalo festival in Michigan.
 Brand identification, and loyalty to that brand, is far more important than sheer numbers, and often times emphasizing the marginalized status of a smaller group can make brand identification that much easier.
 We no longer live in a homogenized world, where people look like us, or believe in the same gods as us, so it stands to reason that we would find other ways to create a tribal identity, and through it, a shared culture.

-Being able to buy a contact dose of freedom is now the cornerstone to the contemporary art brand.
+Being able to buy a contact dose of freedom is now very much embedded into the contemporary art brand.
 The convergence of an anything-goes aesthetic, courtesy of postmodernism, and now the Neo-New, coupled with the creation of lots of really rich people globally, has made a very vibrant market possible.
 But the niche that art now inhabits turns out to have some striking differences to the one Cosimo De Medici was familiar with – (other than the branding of rebellion) - now it is private, rather than public, secular, rather than religious, personal, rather than shared, speculative, rather than commissioned.
 As Ross King says in his book ‘The Judgment Of Paris’, “In nineteenth-century France, murals were still what they had been during the Italian Renaissance, the most exalted form of painting.”
 And he goes on to quotes Ingres, saying “It’s the decoration of churches, of public palaces, of halls of justice, that art must dedicate itself to.”
 Artists from Michelangelo to Gericault were essentially public artists, with a sideline in easel painting.
 That has almost completely flipped around now, with many artists never doing public commissions at all.
 Artists weren’t selling freedom as much as they were selling a communal voice.

 It’s interesting to think of a world that included artists in that manner - they were integral to civic architecture, to the public square, to church on Sunday.
 In other words, art was an inescapable presence in people’s lives.
 Today, movies and television fill that role, becoming art for most people by default.
 Filmed entertainment is one of the few genres left that fully embraces the idea of making something to attract the widest possible audience.
 That idea now seems foreign to most of us, and even slightly suspicious.
 But it turns out most of us would rather be spectators than doers anyway, which is why the movies are the 20th century’s most important artistic innovation – they allow us to sit in the dark while other people’s art washes over us.